Guiding Light (1970–1979): Plot development

 Sara and Joe's marriage suffers when Joe begins an affair with Sara's nemesis, Charlotte Waring.
 Charlotte dies in August 1973 from poisoning, and Joe is blamed for her death and fired from Cedars.
 He later becomes involved with the unstable Kit Vested, who tries to poison both Sara and Joe.
 During a struggle over a gun, Kit is accidentally shot and killed in April 1974, exonerating Joe of Charlotte's death.
 Sara and Joe adopt a son, T.J., but Joe's heart condition worsens, and he dies of a heart attack while in India in December 1976.

-Papa Bauer dies in his sleep in February 1973, a few months after Goetz's death in December 1972.
+Papa Bauer dies in his sleep in February 1973, a few months after Theo Goetz's death in December 1972.

 In the 1970s, Bert Bauer's sons fight over Leslie, who loves Ed but their marriage fails due to his alcoholism.
 Leslie later becomes involved with Mike, but is tragically killed in a hit-and-run accident in June 1976, leaving behind their young son Freddie.

 Mike and Leslie have an overall idyllic marriage, despite Leslie's false trial for Stanley's murder and the discovery that Roy Mills, not Dr. Steve Jackson, is her biological father.
 However, Ed, Barbara, and Stanley's children, Ken and Holly, experience interesting twists and turns.

 In December 1969, Ed returns to Springfield after learning of his father's presumed death in a plane crash, and Janet follows him.
 Unfortunately, Janet learns that Ed is still in love with Leslie.
 Then, Janet's father, Grove Mason, shows up in Springfield and confronts Ed about being unfaithful to Leslie with Janet, causing Grove to collapse and die from a heart attack.
 Leslie grants Ed a divorce and later marries Stanley and then Mike.
 Meanwhile, Ed is pursued by several women, but Janet cools things off due to her father's death.

 Ken Norris briefly dates his former stepmother, Kit Vestid, but becomes interested in Janet Mason, who is now available.
 Despite Ken's reputation for being mentally unstable, he surprises everyone by marrying Janet, who seems to love him despite his issues.

 Holly almost gets hit by a car and ends up in Cedars hospital, where she is treated by Ed, a 30-year-old physician who has been in uneventful relationships.
 Ed is taken with Holly and agrees to marry her in Las Vegas, but Holly is unaware that Ed is an alcoholic.
 When they return to Springfield, Ed's aunt Meta disapproves of Holly and expresses her dislike.
 Although Ed is regretful about his previous marriage, he is determined to make his marriage to Holly work, even though it begins under difficult circumstances.